Neuralink demonstrates its next-generation brain-machine interface

-During a press conference held virtually this afternoon, scientists at Elon Musk’s Neuralink gave a progress update.
-It came just over a year after the company, which was founded in 2016 with the goal of creating brain-machine interfaces, first revealed to the world its vision, software, and implantable hardware platform.
-Little of what was discussed today was surprising or necessarily unanticipated, but it provided assurances the pandemic hasn’t prevented Neuralink from inching toward its ambitious goals.
+During a conference streamed online from Neuralink’s San Francisco headquarters, scientists at the Elon Musk-backed company gave a progress update.
+It came just over a year after Neuralink, which was founded in 2016 with the goal of creating brain-machine interfaces, first revealed to the world its vision, software, and implantable hardware platform.
+Little of what was discussed today was surprising or necessarily unanticipated, but it provided assurances the pandemic hasn’t prevented Neuralink from inching toward its goals.

-Neuralink’s prototype can extract real-time information from many neurons at once.
-During a live demo, Neuralink showed readings from a pig’s brain; when the pig touched an object with its snout, neurons captured by Neuralink’s technology (which had been embedded in the pig’s brain two months prior) fired in a visualization on a television monitor.
+Neuralink’s prototype can extract real-time information from many neurons at once, Musk reiterated during the stream.
+During a live demo, readings from a pig’s brain were shown onscreen.
+When the pig touched an object with its snout, neurons captured by Neuralink’s technology (which had been embedded in the pig’s brain two months prior) fired in a visualization on a television monitor.
 That isn’t novel in and of itself — Kernel and Paradromics are among the many outfits developing under-skull brain-reading chips — but Neuralink uniquely leverages flexible cellophane-like conductive wires inserted into tissue using a “sewing machine.”
 Musk says it received a Breakthrough Device designation in July and that Neuralink is working with the U.S. Food and Drug Administration (FDA) on a future clinical trial with people suffering from paraplegia.

 Founding Neuralink members from the University of California Tim Hanson and Philip Sabes along with University of California, Berkeley professor Michel Maharbiz pioneered the technology, and the version demonstrated today is an improvement over what was shown last year.
 Musk calls it “V2,” and he’s confident it’ll someday take less than an hour to embed within a human brain.
 He also says it’ll be easy to remove and leave no lasting damage, should a patient wish to upgrade or discard Neuralink’s interface.